-> Cowell's idea of a two-cylinder engine would be turbocharged much like the current F1 engines, with an F1-style MGU-H to control turbine speeds in order to combat lag.
-Independent MGU-Ks would be fitted on the front wheels to harvest energy under braking and provide four wheel drive when necessary under acceleration.
+Cowell's two-cylinder engine concept would be turbocharged much like the current F1 engines, with an F1-style MGU-H used to control turbine speeds and combat turbo-lag.
+Independent MGU-Ks would be fitted on the front wheels to harvest energy under braking and provide all wheel drive when necessary under acceleration.

-> "I hate brake discs getting warm on any vehicle, so it's probably going to have an electric machine at the front two corners -- if we are staying rear-wheel drive for a nice driving experience.
+"I hate brake discs getting warm on any vehicle, so it's probably going to have an electric machine at the front two corners -- if we are staying rear-wheel drive for a nice driving experience.
 So one electric machine on the powertrain, two electric machines on the front that have got enough power to absorb over half a G braking.

 "You would have a miniaturised version of the F1 assembly to recover energy from the turbine and you would use that when you really want to get away from the traffic lights.
 So you'd have the front drive motors providing four-wheel drive, you'd have the engine pulling you away and then when you want to do your zero emissions around town, you would have used the engine in the suburbs to make sure the battery is full [for full electric use].